arijitgupta42/ChainVoter/README.md

 # Technology/Hardware Used :

-1. JavaScript for coding
+1. JavaScript for coding the blockchain
-2. Microsoft Azure for implementing the blockchain
+2. Microsoft Azure for implementing the blockchain (Will be used in Phase 3)
-3. Fingerprint Scanner
+3. Fingerprint Scanner (Proposed)
-4. Ionic v3 and Cordova for mobile app design
+4. Ionic v3 and Cordova for MobileApp design
-5. Angular, CSS, HTML and TypeScript for the webapp frontend
+5. Angular, CSS, HTML and TypeScript for the WebApp frontend

 # Expected Result :
 This app will make voting a more transparent and reliable process.
 This will allow voters to vote even without being physically present in their constituencies.
 Also, it will help in improving the database of the government.
 Our app will allow users to cast their vote from the comfort of their homes.